-Employees earn vacation during the year which may accumulate to a maximum of ten days.
+Employees earn vacation during the year.
+No more than ten days may be carried forward to the subsequent year.
 Accrued vacation is payable to employees upon termination.
 A liability for accrued vacation is recorded in the government-wide statements.
 Sick leave benefits for all employees do not vest and, accordingly, are recorded as expenditures when paid.